kejun91/wayback-fetcher/README.md

-Fetch snapshots for a specific url
+Fetch snapshots from wayback machines